dfsp-spirit/wordpress-child-theme-twentyseventeen-privacy/README.md

 ![Theme preview](https://github.com/dfsp-spirit/wordpress-child-theme-twentyseventeen-textfooter/blob/master/preview_twentyseven_child_theme_text_footer_menu.jpg)

+Also disables HTTP referer [sic] and loads the fonts locally instead of using Google Fonts remotely.

 ## Installation

 1) On your server, copy the directory `twentyseventeen-child/` from this repo to `<your-wordpress-dir>/wp-content/themes/`.
 Make sure the directory and all its contents have proper access rights so your web server can read the files.